HarcourtsAcademy/grav/user/pages/04.online-learning/05.sales/list_subpages.md

 content:
   items: @self.children
+  order:
+    by: title

 ---

 Online Learning programmes for sales consultants.
-Including iStart24, a self paced 24 week programme for those new to real estate sales and our online sales workshops covering all aspects of sales from generating leads to working with buyers.
+Including iStart, a self paced programme for those new to real estate sales and our online sales workshops covering all aspects of sales from generating leads to working with buyers.

 ===